Discovery is the third User Centred Design (UCD) phase but the first of the delivery phases.

 - all the channels and touchpoints of the service (end-to-end and not just digital) that a user experiences will be examined

-- the user researcher will work with the team to plan the research and establish a recruitment strategy.
+- the user researcher will work with the team to plan the research and establish a recruitment strategy

 - all user research will be recorded and mapped to gain an understanding of touchpoints, pain points and opportunities.
-For more information see User Research in the Reference Library.
+For more information see User research in the Reference Library

-- If there are any obvious technical, legislative or other constraints relating to the service these will also need be understood during this phase.
+- if there are any obvious technical, legislative or other constraints relating to the service these will also need be understood during this phase.

-How long does Discovery last?
+How long does the Discovery phase last?

-Typically, Discovery spans 5 weeks.
+Typically, the Discovery phase spans five weeks.

 • Has the team completed a kick-off?